Sjoerd-de-Witte/vb/README.md

     5. How can we simulate container data?

-With question 1 we ....
+With question 1 we wated to orientate on the different possible methods that can help solve the container stacking problem.

-With question 2 we ....
+With question 2 we wanted to define the word `move` so we knew what the main goal of cofano was.
+Also we wanted to define some restrictions for the method were going to use, so the model gives feasable solutions.

-With question 3 we ....
+With question 3 we wanted to know the different types of containers, since the cargo can contain different types of conntainers and sizes.

-With question 4 we ....
+With question 4 we wanted to know the port layout, so we can fit our model specificly to the situation that Cofano is dealing with.

-With question 5 we ....
+With question 5 we wanted to know how we can create our own data, this was a very important part of our research since the Cofano dataset was very confusing.

 ### *Evaluation*
 For the container stacking problem we came up with a way to use reinforcement learning to make a layout for unloading the containers onto the dock.
 However we think there are a couple of good startingpoints for future research to improve this model, since we only got the tip of the iceberg here: